-However, there are times when all registered voters can vote in a primary election, regardless of which major or minor political party they are registered or even if they are registered without a specific party affiliation:
+However, there are times when all registered voters can vote in a Primary Election contest, regardless of party affiliation:

-At a general election, all registered voters receive the same ballot and may vote for any candidate or question on the ballot.
-If there are write-in candidates who have qualified for a particular office, a space will be left on the ballot where their name can be written.
+At a General Election, all registered voters receive the same ballot with the same contests and may vote for any candidate or question on the ballot.

 To check your registration status, register to vote, or update your registration, please click here.